openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 .. meta:
     frontend_status: Done

-If a declaration does not contain an explicit type annotation, then its type is inferred from the initializer expression as follows:
+If a declaration contains no explicit type annotation, then its type is inferred from the initializer expression as follows:

--  If the initializer expression is of union type then the normalized union type (see :ref:`Union Types Normalization`) will be used.
+-  If the initializer expression is of union type, then the normalized union type (see :ref:`Union Types Normalization`) is used.

--  Otherwise the type inferred from the initializer expression will be used.
+-  Otherwise, the type is inferred from the initializer expression.

-If the type of the initializer expression cannot be inferred then a :index:`compile-time error` occurs (see :ref:`Object Literal`):
+If the type of the initializer expression cannot be inferred, then a :index:`compile-time error` occurs (see :ref:`Object Literal`):

 .. index::